List of Batman films cast members: The Batman franchise (2022–present)

 The Batman franchise is an American media franchise and shared universe created by filmmaker Matt Reeves and producer Dylan Clark.
 The franchise is centered on a series of superhero and crime films and television series focusing primarily on the Batman and the supporting characters from the Batman mythos.
-It started in 2022 as the third reboot of the Batman film series, with a Batman trilogy in development.
-The storylines, Batman: Year One, The Long Halloween, and Ego served as inspiration.
+It started in 2022 another reboot of the Batman film series, with a Batman trilogy in development.
+The storylines, Batman: Year One, The Long Halloween, and Ego serve as inspiration.